LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/MayaProcessJournal1.md

 These two insights led to the development of our two problem statements:
 **How might we help Gen-Z reclaim time spent on their phones so they can enjoy their youth and spend time on things they want to do?**

-Our solution to this problem relies on awareness and social accountability to address the addiciton aspect of this issue.
+Our solution to this problem relies on awareness and social accountability to address the addiction aspect of this issue.

 ## Success Criteria